OberstKrueger/www-oberstkrueger-com/books-i-have-read/index.md

 - Greene, Brian - The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory
 - Greene, Brian - The Fabric of the Cosmos: Space, Time, and the Texture of Reality
 - Greene, Brian - The Hidden Reality: Parallel Universes and the Deep Laws of the Cosmos
+- Hawking, Stephen - A Brief History of Time: From the Big Bang to Black Holes
 - Kaku, Michio - Beyond Einstein: The Cosmic Quest for the Theory of the Universe
 - Kaku, Michio - The Future of the Mind: The Scientific Quest to Understand, Enhance, and Empower the Mind
 - Koski, Olivia & Grcevich, Jana - Vacation Guide to the Solar System: Science for the Savvy Space Traveler!